ashenfad/calgebra/calgebra/docs/TUTORIAL.md

 meeting = Interval(start=1000, end=2000)
 ```

-Intervals are inclusive of both bounds.
-In the example above, the interval covers the entire range from `1000` through `2000`, which means durations count every second in that span.
-Note that while *intervals* are inclusive, *timeline slicing* uses exclusive end bounds to match Python idioms.
+Intervals use **exclusive end bounds** `[start, end)`, matching standard Python slicing idioms.
+In the example above, the interval `[1000, 2000)` covers seconds 1000 through 1999 (2000 is not included).
+Duration is simply `end - start`, which equals 1000 seconds.
+Timeline slicing also uses the same exclusive end semantics.

 ### Timelines